Zach Piller: Professional career

 Piller was signed by the Detroit Lions on March 23, 2007; he was released on May 3.
 Piller signed with the New York Giants on June 7, 2007, only to be released again on September 2.
-After spending two seasons out of football, Piller was drafted by the Florida Tuskers of the United Football League (UFL) in the UFL Premiere Season Draft in 2009.
+After spending two seasons out of football, Piller was selected by the Florida Tuskers of the United Football League (UFL) in the UFL Premiere Season Draft in 2009.
 He signed with the team on August 17, but was released before the season began.